 You can use this method to download macOS updates and updates to Apple’s major apps, but unfortunately, you’re still confined to the Mac App Store or the Software Update section in System Preferences to install any other third-party app on your Mac.

-Do you prefer using the Mac App Store or Terminal for installing updates on your Mac?
-Let us know in the Comments section below!
+Do you prefer using the Mac App Store or Terminal to install updates on your Mac?
+Let us know in the Comments section below and check out some of our other macOS content, like our guides on password protecting folders on your Mac and running Python scripts.